akio-tomiya/Gaugefields.jl/docs/src/dimensions.md

 `U3[1]`, `U3[2]`, and `U3[3]` contain the links in the three directions.
 The Polyakov loop is measured in the third, final direction.
-With MPI and no explicit process grid, the default decomposition is `(1, 1, nranks)`.
+With MPI and no explicit process grid, Gaugefields chooses a valid automatic decomposition.

 The LM backend supports the same reproducible hot starts, measurements, heatbath updates, gradient flow, stout smearing, I/O, GPU execution, and MPI